arslanarshadd/arslanarshadd/README.md

 Approach toward work:

-1. Understanding and developing the project as per the client's requirement within a given deadline.
+1. Understanding and developing the project as per the client's requirements within a given deadline.

 2. Writing a well-documented code that is easy to understand and maintain in the future.

-3. Meetings deadlines effectively.
+3. Meeting deadlines effectively.

 Provide me with an opportunity to demonstrate how mobile games and apps can transform your business!